Texas investigates hospital over care for transgender minors

 At least 16 states have now enacted laws restricting or banning gender-affirming care for minors.
 Three states — Florida, Missouri and Texas — have banned or restricted the care via regulations or administrative orders.
 On Monday, a judge in Missouri temporarily blocked the state’s unique rule that would require adults and children to undergo more than a year of therapy and fulfill other requirements before they could receive gender-affirming treatments.

 The Texas Senate has already passed a version of the transgender care ban for minors.
-A scheduled vote this week in the House was stalled on a technical matter shortly after transgender rights activists disrupted the session with protests from the House gallery.
+The scheduled vote in the House on Friday was stalled on a technical matter for the second time this week.

+On Tuesday, transgender rights activists disrupted the House with protests from the chamber gallery and state police forced demonstrators to move outside the building.

 Associated Press Writer Acacia Coronado contributed.